 Dropshipping as a Side Hustle

 What is dropshipping’s main appeal?
-Because it’s flexible and it doesn’t demand much, it’s the ideal side job.
+Because it’s flexible and it doesn’t demand too much time once set up, it’s the ideal side job.
 Many entrepreneurs choose to do dropshipping on the side while they have a main job that provides steady income.
 In other words, you don’t have to sacrifice your day job to pursue your dreams of becoming an entrepreneur.

 The No. 1 worry here is that your employer will prevent you from having a side hustle, but believe it or not, many companies are fine with it.
 You’ll want to make sure you’re in the clear by asking about your company’s policy on side businesses and review any non-compete agreements you’ve signed.
 You also definitely want to ensure there’s no conflict of interest.
 But if everything checks out, then you’re good to go.

-You don’t need to dedicate too much time and energy to dropshipping, meaning you’ll likely be able to take it on without a hitch.
+You don’t need to dedicate too much time and energy to dropshipping, meaning you’ll likely be able to take it on without any hitches.
 Worried that your side hustle will make you underperform?
 You don’t have to be!
-You can spend only a couple hours on your business every day and still succeed.
+You can spend only a couple of hours on your dropshipping business every day and still succeed.

 However, it’s important to know your limits.
 If you regularly work overtime at your day job and struggle to find time for important daily responsibilities, you might not be able to give a dropshipping business the attention it needs.
 Even though dropshipping doesn’t require a lot, you do need to carve out time in your day for it.